kunhwiko/concepts/systems/Kubernetes/7-security.md

    - When Pods are instantiated, they are assigned a Service Account
    - Default Service Account is used if one is not assigned, which limits access to resources only in current namespace
    - Service Accounts carry credentials that are mounted via a Secret volume

+Service Account Admission Controller
+   - Assigns at Pod creation time a custom or default Service Account
+   - Ensures Pod has ImagePullSecrets when pulling from remote registry (if not specified in Pod spec, uses Service Account's ImagePullSecrets)
+   - Adds a volume with an API token for API access
+   - Ensures default Service Account exists in every namespace

+Token Controller
+   - Whenever a Service Account is created, creates and adds an API token to the secret volume
 ```

 ### Malicious Attacks